 - All methods are called in First in First Out(FIFO) order.

 - ‘+’ or ‘+=’ Operator is used to add the methods to delegates.

 - ‘–’ or ‘-=’ Operator is used to remove the methods from the delegates list.

-Note: Remember, a multicasting of delegate should have a return type of Void otherwise it will throw a runtime exception.
+Note: Remember, multicasting of delegate should have a return type of Void otherwise it will throw a runtime exception.
 Also, the multicasting of delegate will return the value only from the last method added in the multicast.
 Although, the other methods will be executed successfully.